 In 2003, the term “dogging” rose to prominence when it was reported that the craze was sweeping the internet as exhibitionists used the web to set up meets.

 There is now internet evidence that the practice has spread as far afield as the US, Canada, Australia, Scandinavia, Barbados and Brazil.

 How popular is public sex in the UK?

-Public sex seems to be something of a national hobby for a great many Brits.
+Public sex seems to be something of a national pastime for a great number of Brits.